“If at first you don’t succeed, Try, try, try again.” – Thomas H. Palmer

 Why doesn’t average data just work if experts are saying it?
-Here’s a common averages story that explains why.
+Here’s a common average story that explains why.

 A man drowned crossing a river that was said to be on average 3 feet deep.

-More specifically the river was 6 inches deep near the outside and 8 feet deep at the middle.
-Which meant that an average of 3 ft, which would be easy to cross through safely, meant nothing because those 8 feet still existed.
+More specifically the river was 6 inches deep near the outside and 8 feet deep in the middle.
+This meant that an average of 3 feet, which would be easy to cross through safely, meant nothing because those 8 feet still existed.

 8 feet is still 8 feet, so even though the average depth between 6 inches and 8 feet was a walkable 3 feet, it wasn’t enough data to rely on to be successful.

 What do you think?
 Does that look like 3 feet to you?

 It isn’t that those 14 studies don’t reach the same conclusions.
-It’s that the data which came from all of them is based on average best send times, and there are a lot of problems with using average numbers to make decisions.
+It’s that the data that came from all of them is based on average best send times, and there are a lot of problems with using average numbers to make decisions.

 I mean, clearly.
 The man in that story drowned.